TheSkyentist/GELATO/README.md

 * Plotting.py

   Here are the scripts for creating and saving figures of the fits.
-Can also be run directly on HQUAILS results in order to create figures after the fact.
+Can also be run directly on GELATO results in order to create figures after the fact.
 The plots can either be plotted as the components or the final result only.

 * EquivalentWidth.py

   Here are the scripts for creating and saving emission line EW.
-Can also be run directly on HQUAILS results in order to generate EW after the fact.
+Can also be run directly on GELATO results in order to generate EW after the fact.
 Rest equivalent widths are generated by assuming a flat continuum at the height of the continuum at the emission line center.

 * ConcatenateResults.py

-  Scripts for concatenating results from a multi HQUAILS run.
+  Scripts for concatenating results from a multi GELATO run.
 Can also be run independently on results after the fact.

 * matplotlibrc

   A matplotlib settings file that controls the output of figures.
 Can be changed to the user's liking.
-However, for running HQUAILS on multiple threads, the backend must be set to a non-interactive backend, e.g. "Agg".
+However, for running GELATO on multiple threads, the backend must be set to a non-interactive backend, e.g. "Agg".

 * LICENSE

-  Code license, HQUAILS is distributed under the GNU General Public License 3.
+  Code license, GELATO is distributed under the GNU General Public License 3.

 License

 -------------
-HQUAILS is an open-source software available under the GNU General Public License 3.
-In a nutshell, this code can be used and distributed by anyone, but any code that includes HQUAILS must also be distributed freely and openly (see LICENSE file for details).
+GELATO is an open-source software available under the GNU General Public License 3.
+In a nutshell, this code can be used and distributed by anyone, but any code that includes GELATO must also be distributed freely and openly (see LICENSE file for details).

 FAQ

 -------------
 **How can I load spectra from other sources?**

-*By editing the SpectrumClass.py file, you can customize how spectra are loaded into HQUAILS.*
+*By editing the SpectrumClass.py file, you can customize how spectra are loaded into GELATO.*

 **What are the units?**